Sunday, June 16, 2019

 Geeking Out at the Argentina Comic-Con

-This weekend marks our seven-year anniversary of living in Argentina.
-But we celebrated it a couple of weeks early by heading home to New York!
+This weekend marks our seven-year anniversary of living in Argentina—but we celebrated a couple of weeks early with a trip back home to New York!

-Ha Ha!
-Just kidding!
-We actually traveled to Buenos Aires to experience our first Argentina Comic-Con.
-Now we've attended a Comic-Con type event in Cordoba province a few years back.
-But it paled in comparison to the true Comic-Con we'd been to in the States.
-So we weren't sure if this was going to be another bust.
+We actually traveled to Buenos Aires to experience our very first Argentina Comic-Con.
+A few years ago, we attended a Comic-Con-style event in Córdoba Province, but it really didn’t compare to the real Comic-Cons we’d experienced back in the States.
+So, going into this one, we weren’t sure if it was going to be another letdown.

-Either way, we decided to find out.
-So we bought our tickets and brought a very dear friend along.
+Either way, we decided to find out for ourselves.
+So, we bought our tickets and invited an acquaintance to join us.

-Once our plane landed, we stopped by the hotel, left our luggage, and took a cab to the Argentina Comic-Con.
-But when we got there, we noticed the line coiled around the block.
-Fortunately, once the gates opened, we managed to get in pretty quickly.
+Once our plane landed, we dropped off our luggage at the hotel and took a cab straight to the Argentina Comic-Con.
+When we arrived, we noticed the line wrapped around the block.
+Luckily, once the gates opened, we were able to get in pretty quickly.

 As it turns out, the Argentina Comic-Con was pretty big!